interphased/ryankent.ca/src/lib/content/posts/utilizing-native-html-elements.md

 <Disclosure5 />

 Here, we use a couple attributes that our JS can hook into to make things work.
 The first is `data-intersect` which, when present, will tell our observer that this is an element it needs to watch.
 The second is `data-href` which we use to tell the observer what URL to fetch.
+The response is a simple HTML string, so we can swap it in using `el.innerHTML`.

 This example obviously requires you to trust the server you are fetching data from, and know the response.
 It doesn't do any error handling or safe typing because they aren't necessary for the purposes of this article.